-- Heavy machine guns 12.7 mm (2 pcs.) for close defense and protection of the ship from possible asymmetric threats – located on the deck of the superstructure.
+- Remotely controlled heavy-duty 12.7 mm machine guns (2 pcs.) for close defense and protection of the ship from possible asymmetric threats – located on the deck of the superstructure.

 The corvette’s sensor system required for the efficient use of the described weapons system consists of:

 - 3D observation radar as the main monitoring system onboard (Identification Friend or Foe – IFF).
-The antenna part of the system is located at the top of the mast while the transceiver is usually placed in a designated room (technical room) near the vessel’s combat operational center.
+The antenna part of the system is located at the top of the mast while the transceiver is placed in the technical room near the vessel’s combat operational center.

 - Anti-submarine sonar in the hull of the ship.
-The antenna is located in the hull of the ship in a designated dome, while one part of the transceiver is near the antenna, and another in the technical room.
+The antenna is located in the hull of the ship.

 - Electronic warfare system:

-- two bait ejection systems, one located on the bow (covering the bow sector) and the other on the stern (covering the stern sector).
+- two decoy launching systems, one located on the bow (covering the bow sector) and the other on the stern (covering the stern sector).

 Combat Management System (CMS)

-The core of the system consists of a large tactical indicator (also a place for anti-missile and anti-ship combat) networked with the operator indicators of the sensor part of the system (3D radar, FCR + EOS) (also a bow cannon console), sonar, ECM, MASS-decoy) and operator panels of the remote-controlled cannons in order to send an indication of the target that is a potential threat.
+The core of the system consists of a console networked with the operator consoles of the sensor part of the system (3D radar, FCR + EOS) (also a bow cannon console), sonar, ECM, MASS-decoy) and operator panels of the remote-controlled guns to send an indication of the target that is a potential threat.